ecomp-shONgit/styloAH/README.md

 **Handle hyphenation**: Remove hyphenation!!!!!!!

-**Alpha privativum**: If the alpha privativum is distingushable, than this functions handel it.
+**Alpha privativum**: If the alpha privativum is distinguishable, than this functions handle it.

 # stylo: R package for stylometric analyses